Maximum Likelihood Estimation in Markov Regime-Switching Models with Covariate-Dependent Transition Probabilities: Model and Estimation

-Its proof is standard and relegated to the Supplemental Material, Section \ref{SM:Ergo}.
-The result follows from using Assumptions \ref{ass:BDD_Q} and \ref{ass:fx-ergo} to establish that the implied transition matrix of the joint process $(X_{t},S_{t})_{t=0}^{\infty }$ has a unique invariant distribution and also that it is Harris recurrent and aperiodic.
-This fact in turn is used to show that $(X_{t})_{t=0}^{\infty }$ is stationary, ergodic and $\beta $-mixing at a geometric rate.
+The result follows in a standard manner by using Assumptions \ref{ass:BDD_Q} and \ref{ass:fx-ergo} to establish that the implied transition kernel of the joint process $(X_{t},S_{t})_{t=0}^{\infty}$ has a unique invariant distribution and also that it is Harris recurrent and aperiodic.
+This fact, in turn, is used to show that $(X_{t})_{t=0}^{\infty}$ is stationary, ergodic, and $\beta$-mixing at a geometric rate.

 \medspace